pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 minikube unpause
 ```

-Alternatively, you can delete the minikube environment, which will recreate everything the next time.
+Alternatively, you can delete the minikube environment, which will do a reset and recreate everything the next time it is started.

 ```sh
 minikube delete